Northrop B-2 Spirit: Advanced Technology Bomber program

 The Advanced Technology Bomber (ATB) program began in 1979.
 Full development of the black project followed, funded under the code name "Aurora".
 After the evaluations of the companies' proposals, the ATB competition was narrowed to the Northrop/Boeing and Lockheed/Rockwell teams with each receiving a study contract for further work.
 Both teams used flying wing designs.
 The Northrop proposal was code named "Senior Ice", and the Lockheed proposal code named "Senior Peg".
 Northrop had experience developing flying wing aircraft: the YB-35 and YB-49.
 The Northrop design was larger and had curved surfaces while the Lockheed design was faceted and included a small tail.
 In 1979, designer Hal Markarian produced a sketch of the aircraft that bore considerable similarities to the final design.
+The final design would become one of the first combat aircraft to use a lambda wing design.
 The United States Air Force (USAF) originally planned to procure 165 ATB bombers.

 The Northrop team's ATB design was selected over the Lockheed/Rockwell design on 20 October 1981.
 The Northrop design received the designation B-2 and the name "Spirit".
 The bomber's design was changed in the mid-1980s when the mission profile was changed from high-altitude to low-altitude, terrain-following.
 The redesign delayed the B-2's first flight by two years and added about US$1 billion to the program's cost.
 By 1989, the U.S. had secretly spent an estimated US$23 billion on research and development for the B-2.
 MIT engineers and scientists helped assess the mission effectiveness of the aircraft under a five-year classified contract during the 1980s.
 ATB technology was also fed into the Advanced Tactical Fighter program, which would produce the Lockheed YF-22 and Northrop YF-23, and later the Lockheed Martin F-22.
 Northrop was the B-2's prime contractor; major subcontractors included Boeing, Hughes Aircraft (now Raytheon), General Electric Aviation, and Vought Aircraft.